amandakoka/autismawareness/README.md

 Signs in children and adults with a picture in the middle.
 Signs of autism in girls' section – text explaining autism in girls with an image to the right.

 #### Contact us page:
 Form that contains name, email address and ‘your message’ section for the user to write what they would like to contact about.
 The user submits this by using the submit button.
 Users must fill in the name, email and message area to submit if they don’t a tooltip guides users to fill in sections they have missed.
-Once you submit, the user will be taken to a thank you page which has a message saying thankyou for contacting us!!
+Once you submit, the user will be taken to a thank you page which has a message saying thank you for contacting us!!

 #### Thank you page:
-Has a comment saying thankyou for contacting and a sentence saying we will be back in touch soon.
-And an image beneath tying all the images used on the website together.
+Has a comment saying thank you for contacting and a sentence saying we will be back in touch soon and an image beneath tying all the images used on the website together.

 ### Accessibility